 Heavy menstrual bleeding is called Menorrhagia.
-It is defined as a woman who loses 5 ½ tablespoons (81 milliliters) or more of blood during their menstrual cycle.
+It is defined as a woman who loses 5 ½ tablespoons (80 milliliters) or more of blood during their menstrual cycle (Botanical Medicine for Women’s Health).

 - A menstrual cycle that lasts beyond 7 days, though up to 10 is still considered within the normal range if there is not excessive bleeding